kjolley/BIGSdb_documentation/administration.rst

 *****************************************************
 Defining new loci based on annotated reference genome
 *****************************************************
 An annotated reference genome can be used as the basis of defining loci.
-The 'Databank scan' function of the isolate database will create an upload table suitable for pasting directly in to the batch locus add form of the :ref:`sequence definition <batch_adding_loci_seqdef>` or :ref:`isolate <batch_adding_loci_isolates>` databases.
+The 'Databank scan' function will create an upload table suitable for pasting directly in to the batch locus add form of the :ref:`sequence definition <batch_adding_loci_seqdef>` or :ref:`isolate <batch_adding_loci_isolates>` databases.

-Click 'Database scan' in the isolate database curator's contents pag.
+Click 'Database scan' on the curator's contents pag.

 .. image:: /images/administration/database_scan.png